billkarsh/SpikeGLX/Markdown/Slot_Help.md

 **In brief: Where did you plug in your probes?**

 ```
-Each probe has a physical address in the system given by its
+Each probe has a logical address in the system given by its

     (slot, port, dock)
 ```